 - Click the green recover button.

-Keep in mind that, by default, File History only backs up copies of files that are in the Documents, Music, Pictures, Videos, and Desktop folders.
-If you want to recover files that were present in some other location, your best bet is to use a different recovery method.
+If you want to recover files that were present in some other location than those backed up by File History, your best bet is to use a different recovery method.

 Method 4: Recover without Third-Party Software using Command Prompt